David Gray (snooker player): Career

-In the 2006 Grand Prix, he advanced from the group stage (in which the world's top 32 plus sixteen qualifiers are split into groups of six, who play each other round-robin with the two most successful players in each group progressing), before losing 2–5 to O'Sullivan in the last 16.
 He did not qualify for the 2007 World Championship, losing to 1991 winner John Parrott, and dropped out of the top 32 in the 2007/2008 rankings.
-A lack of success continued into the next season, with defeat to Liu Chuang in World Championship qualifying ensuring that he would be outside the top 40 of the rankings for the following year.
+In the next season, defeat to Liu Chuang in World Championship qualifying meant that he would be outside the top 40 of the rankings for the following year.

 Gray dropped off the circuit after the 2008–09 season but a World Snooker wildcard was awarded to him to allow him to remain on tour for the 2009–10 season.

-After a disappointing 2009/2010 season he finished 77th for the 2010/2011 season and on 28 May 2011 Gray failed to qualify for the professional tour for the next season losing in the Q school qualifying stages.
+He was ranked 77th for the 2010/2011 season and on 28 May 2011 Gray failed to qualify for the professional tour for the next season losing in the Q school qualifying stages.
 He also failed to qualify for the 2012/2013 professional tour.

-In May 2013, another poor performance in the Q School qualifying rounds led to further disappointment, as he failed to qualify for the 2013/2014 tour.
+In May 2013, another poor performance in the Q School qualifying rounds led to further disappointment as he failed to qualify for the 2013/2014 tour.
 He did however enter himself into the first tournament of the season; the Bulgaria Open and was drawn against Gerard Greene in the last 128, however he withdrew from the tournament before it started and has not played another match since.